PolyachenkoYA/QDMS_2025/JupyterHowTo/JupyterHowTo.md

     GPUs (optional):
         0

-    Environment modules to be loaded:
+    Environment modules to be loaded (this is/was needed for MBX compilation): shared,sdsc/1.0,DefaultModules,slurm/expanse/23.02.7,cpu/0.15.4,intel/19.1.1.217,gsl/2.5,intel-mpi/2019.8.254,fftw/3.3.8,intel-mkl,netcdf-cxx,netcdf-c
-        shared,sdsc/1.0,DefaultModules,slurm/expanse/23.02.7,cpu/0.15.4,intel/19.1.1.217,gsl/2.5,intel-mpi/2019.8.254,fftw/3.3.8,intel-mkl,netcdf-cxx,netcdf-c

     Conda Environment: